getopenmono/monodocs/index.md

 *Right now we are in the process of writing the documentation, so you might encounter broken links, typos, bad gramma and a lot of misspellings.*

-We prioritize to get as much text published fast, instead of keeping our cards close - and only disclose corporately validated content.
+We prioritize to get as much text published fast, instead of keeping our cards close.
 We hope you like our desicion.
 Anyway - should you encounter anything you would like to correct - see: [Contributing](#contribute)

 ## Content